 No gambling content found in the levels played

-This privacy check of My Little Princess: Castle was completed by AppCensus on 10 June 2021.
+This privacy check of My Little Princess: Castle was received from AppCensus on 2 June 2021.

 This review of My Little Princess: Castle was completed by the Australian Council on Children and the Media (ACCM) on 5 August 2021.